 I began my coaching business as a side hustle while in college.
 I offered resume reviews and LinkedIn profile summaries on Fiverr, a popular online marketplace, for five dollars each.
 Over time, this college side hustle grew from a very part-time gig to a successful career coaching business.
-I learned how to secure new clients, steadily raised my rates, and increased my confidence.
+I have learned how to secure new clients, steadily raised my rates, and increased my confidence.
 In 2017, I left my full-time job to dedicate 100% of my time and energy to CaffeinatedKyle.com.

 Now, I am a career coach and trusted confidant to some of the biggest names in Silicon Valley and the tech industry.
-Additionally, I serve as a business mentor to coaches who want to build authentic, thriving practices so they can spend less time working and more time living.
-Over the last 9+ years, I learned a lot about what it takes to develop your skills as a coach and build a successful online coaching business.
+Additionally, I serve as a business mentor to coaches who want to build authentic, thriving practices so that they can spend less time working and more time living.
+Over the last 10+ years, I learned a lot about what it takes to develop your skills as a coach and build a successful online coaching business.

 How To Become A Career Coach In 5 Steps